MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

    DevTools dans Microsoft Edge sur Linux
 :::image-end:::

-## Amélioration des conseils de webhint et de plateforme dans l’outil des problèmes
+## <a name="improved-webhint-and-platform-tips-in-the-issues-tool"></a>Amélioration des conseils de webhint et de plateforme dans l’outil des problèmes

 <!-- Title: Improvements to Issues tool and webhint integration  -->
 <!-- Subtitle: Categories and third-party filtering make it easier to survey issues in the Issues tool.
 Issues surfaced by webhint now have improved code snippets and documentation links to help you fix problems in your website.  -->